garavsoni1234/Minesweeper/README.md

 Note that the first and last lines are blank and that the beginning of the other lines contain a single white space.
 You should replace the score in the output with the actual calculated score (mentioned above).

+To the game, the user needs to have all mines marked and the number of marks needs to equal the number of mines.

 #### Displaying Errors